cartesi/docs/cartesi-rollups_versioned_docs/version-0.8/api/graphql/basics.md

 ## GraphQL Playground

 The [GraphQL Playground](https://github.com/graphql/graphql-playground) is a graphical, interactive, in-browser GraphQL IDE.
-It is a tool that can be used to explore the contents of a GraphQL server, and as such can be used to navigate the inputs and outputs of a Cartesi Rollups DApp.
+It is a tool that can be used to explore the contents of a GraphQL server, and as such can be used to navigate the inputs and outputs of a Cartesi Rollups dApp.

 For local development, the interactive playground is accessible at [http://localhost:4000/graphql](http://localhost:4000/graphql).

 :::note
-You can check the list of deployed DApps with the associated GraphQL endpoint URLs by navigating to the section [Explore our DApps](../../build-dapps/run-dapp.md#explore-our-dapps).
+You can check the list of deployed dApps with the associated GraphQL endpoint URLs by navigating to the section [Explore our dApps](../../build-dapps/run-dapp.md#explore-our-dapps).
 :::